Nonlinear methods to quantify Movement Variability in Human-Humanoid Interaction Activities

 For instance, when the signal comes from random noise (values that are independent from each other), all $E_2(m)$ values are approximately equal to 1 (e.g. $E_2(m) \approx 1$).
 However, for deterministic data $E_2(m)$ is not constant for all $m$ (e.g. $E_2(m) \neq 1$).

-As an example of the use of $E_1(m)$ and $E_2(m)$ values, we consider two time series: the solution for the $x$ variable of the Lorenz system (Fig~\ref{fig:e1e2}E), and a Gaussian noise time series with zero mean and a variance of one (Fig~\ref{fig:e1e2}F).
+As an example of the use of $E_1(m)$ and $E_2(m)$ values, we consider two time series: the solution for the $x$ variable of the Lorenz system (Fig~\ref{fig01}b1), and a Gaussian noise time series with zero mean and a variance of one (Fig~\ref{fig01}b5).
 We then compute $E_1(m)$ and $E_2(m)$ values for each time series.
 The $E_1(m)$ values for the chaotic time series appear to be constant after the dimension is equal to six.
-The determination of six is given that any value of $m$ can be used as they are within the threshold of $1\pm0.05$ (Fig~\ref{fig:e1e2}A). $E_2(m)$ values, for chaotic time series, are different to one (Fig~\ref{fig:e1e2}C), for which, it can be concluded that for the chaotic time series the minimum embedding dimension the time series comes from a deterministic signal.
-With regard to the noise time series, $E_1(m)$ values appeared to be constant when $m$ is close to thirteen, which is defined by the threshold of $1\pm0.05$ (Fig~\ref{fig:e1e2}B). $E_1(m)$ values then indicate the minimum embedding dimension of the noisy time series is thirteen, however all of the $E_2(m)$ values are approximately equal to one (Figure~\ref{fig:e1e2}D) for which it can be concluded that noise time series is a stochastic signal.
+The determination of six is given that any value of $m$ can be used as they are within the threshold of $1\pm0.05$ (Fig~\ref{fig01}b2). $E_2(m)$ values, for chaotic time series, are different to one (Fig~\ref{fig01}b3), for which, it can be concluded that for the chaotic time series the minimum embedding dimension the time series comes from a deterministic signal.
+With regard to the noise time series, $E_1(m)$ values appeared to be constant when $m$ is close to thirteen, which is defined by the threshold of $1\pm0.05$ (Fig~\ref{fig01}b6). $E_1(m)$ values then indicate the minimum embedding dimension of the noisy time series is thirteen, however all of the $E_2(m)$ values are approximately equal to one (Figure~\ref{fig01}b7) for which it can be concluded that noise time series is a stochastic signal.